Six Steps to Get Out of Debt

 Whether you have chosen to make your own plan or are working with a credit counsellor, stick to your plan and be consistent.
 Try to make the minimum payments on all your debts by their due dates.
 When you do, any extra money you have from your budget can be put towards paying your target debt.

 However, be realistic.
-If you cannot meet the payments you have set out in your plan, you may want to investigate alternatives including possibly bankruptcy.
+If you cannot meet the payments you have set out in your plan, you may want to investigate alternatives.
 If you haven't already done so, this would be a good time to involve a professional.

 Remember, sticking to your plan may not always be possible depending on your situation.
+Getting out of debt is a long process.
 The trick is to try and take control of your debt before it becomes overwhelming.

 Here are some additional resources and tools on debt repayment: